Money In Africa

-If you are booked for a long hunt and anticipating getting a large number of trophies, you can pay most of your trophies ahead of time.
-In fact a lot of the big outfitters insist on this method of trophy fee payment now.
+If you are booked for a long hunt and anticipating getting a large number of trophies, you can often pay most of your trophies ahead of time.
+In fact a lot of outfitters insist on this method of trophy fee payment now.
 If you don't get all the trophies that add up to the amount you have paid, the outfitter will return the difference.
 So nearly gone are the days of hunters carrying huge amounts of cash on them for a 21 day hunt in Tanzania.

 Not all outfitters though offer this system of trophy fee payment, so there will still be times when you need to pay all your trophy fees in cash at the end of the hunt.
 However, if you are not happy carrying so much cash around, ask your outfitter, before booking the hunt, if he will accept a pre-payment (and possible refund) of trophy fees.
 There has to be a degree of trust on your side that you will get any refund due promptly.
-If this is your first time with an outfitter and you feel unsure if you are doing the right thing, you must question if this is the right hunt for you.
+If this is your first time with an outfitter and you feel unsure if you are doing the right thing, you want to question if this is the right hunt for you.

 The Best Way To Take Money To Africa

 If your trophy fees are going to be the major expense of the trip, you must check what currency is required for this payment and what form the payment can be accepted - cash, credit card or even traveller's cheques.
-In most hunting countries this will be US$ cash but if you are hunting in west African countries such as Cameroon or Benin, the trophy fees will be payable in Euros, even though the main hunt costs were in US$.
-If you are hunting in South Africa, some outfitters use US$ while others use South African Rand for trophy fee payments.
+In most hunting countries this will be US$ cash but if you are hunting in a west African countries such as Cameroon or Benin, the trophy fees will be payable in Euros, even though the main hunt costs were paid in US$.
+If you are hunting in South Africa, some outfitters use US$ while others use South African Rand (ZAR) for trophy fee payments.

 - Traveller's cheques (traveler's checks) were a popular and safe way of carrying money overseas but have now become virtually obsolete.
 Even though they are still issued by banks, they are no longer widely accepted and cannot easily be cashed, even at the banks that issued them in the first place.
 If you do actually manage to find a bank to cash them, they will likely charge a very high fee - up to 20%.
-Go to the bank very early and take a packed lunch because cashing traveller's cheques can take a very long time - even once they have located the only teller who knows how to do it.
+Go to the bank very early and take a packed lunch because cashing traveller's cheques in an African bank can take a very long time - even once they have located the only teller who knows how to do it.